Extract VIC Owners Corporation Fee Notices to a Spreadsheet

 Annual fees are the budgeted, recurring contributions struck at the AGM to fund the OC's expected operating expenses for the year — insurance, repairs and maintenance reserves, manager fees, common-area utilities, and so on.
 They are typically billed in periodic instalments (commonly quarterly) and the total for the year is what the AGM approved.

-An extraordinary fee notice OC Victoria readers will recognise is the other beast on the same form.
-Extraordinary fees are one-off levies authorised under s24 of the Owners Corporations Act 2006 (Vic) for specific unbudgeted expenditure that the AGM budget does not cover — a roof replacement that the maintenance reserve did not anticipate, a special insurance excess after an incident, a one-off legal cost.
+Special fees, often treated by owners as extraordinary levies, are the other fee type on the same form.
+They are one-off levies authorised under s24 of the Owners Corporations Act 2006 (Vic) for specific unbudgeted expenditure that the AGM budget does not cover, such as a roof replacement, a special insurance excess after an incident, or a one-off legal cost.
 They require a special procedure separate from the AGM budget vote and additional disclosure compared with annual fees.

 Both can sit on the same approved-form notice.
 The notice is still issued under s31 — there is no separate "extraordinary fee notice" document type — but the underlying authorisation lives at s24.
 That distinction is what the spreadsheet needs to preserve.

 The data-modelling decision is to keep them as separate rows under a FeeType column, with values FeeType = Annual or FeeType = Extraordinary.
 A single row that adds them together quietly discards the procedural history and makes year-end work harder than it needs to be.
-Three reading questions break the moment the rows are merged: deductibility analysis (extraordinary capital-improvement levies and recurring annual fees can sit differently in a rental schedule), cash-flow forecasting (annual fees recur predictably, extraordinary ones do not), and reconciling the spreadsheet against AGM minutes (annual fees trace to the budget vote, extraordinary ones trace to a separate s24 resolution).
+Keeping annual and special fees as separate FeeType rows preserves three checks: tax or rental-schedule review, cash-flow forecasting, and reconciliation to the AGM minutes or special-fee resolution.

 The disambiguators when both fees apply to the same period are the fee period itself and the AGM resolution that authorised each one.
 The notice should make this readable; well-prepared notices break the dollar amount out into its annual and extraordinary components rather than presenting one combined figure.
 Where a notice does combine them, the AGM minutes are where the split is recoverable.
 Splitting them on entry costs a few seconds per notice; merging them after the fact costs minutes per row, multiplied by every period in the spreadsheet.